W0lfySec/HTB-Writeups/Machines/Linux/Medium/Tenet/Tenet.md

     protagonist
     neil

-// Now i tried to connect with them(notive the response)
+// Now i tried to connect with them(notice the response)

 ![Image 5](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Tenet/5.png)

-// Same response to 'neil', now that we have 2 usernames we can try to use MetaSploit
+// Same response for user 'neil', now that we have 2 usernames we can try to use MetaSploit

 // Tried to Brute force the password for 'protagonist' with Metasploit seems to take forever(waited 4 hours till i got frustrated)